writers-mark/writers-mark/README.md

 #### Can I put url links in the text?

-No. This is something that we "might" revisit in a limited manner in the future.
+Not at the moment.
+This is something that is being considered.

 ## Safety